Domain Names and Web Hosting

 - Where do you buy a domain name?

 - How is a domain name connected to web hosting?

 - Transferring domain names

 What is a domain name?

-A domain name is an easy to remember address on the Internet.
+A domain name is an easy way to remember address on the Internet.
 Computers connected to the Internet have an IP address to identify them.
-They look something like this: 111.222.333.44 Because it would be to complicated for people to type in numbers to access websites, domain names are used instead as alias to point to an IP address.
+They look something like this: 111.222.333.44 Because it would be to complicated for people to type in numbers to access websites, domain names are used instead as an alias to point to an IP address.

 What is web hosting?

 In order for your website to show on the Internet, your website code and files have to be on a computer connected to the Internet.
 This computer is called a web server.
 Web hosting companies provide services for you to be able to put your website code on their web servers so your website can be available on the Internet.
 When you purchase web hosting services from a web hosting company, you are given are purchasing an account on their web server to host your website code.

 A domain name needs to be registered through a company called a domain registrar.
 When you buy a domain name, you are registering it in your name for 1 year.
 If it expires and you do not re-register it, someone else can buy it.
 This can be a nightmare your domain name is for a business website.